unknowntpo/page/README.md

 PostgreSQL implements *Multi-version Concurrency Control (MVCC)* by *Snapshot Isolation (SI)*, and for the deleted row, `t_xmax` field will be marked, and when it comes to VACUUM, this deleted row (dead tuple) will be cleaned.
 If we delete data frequently, there will be a lot of dead tuples in heap page.
 This will cause `Index Scan` require more disk IO because the actual data is spreaded across multiple pages.

 Although we can use some tricks like:
-- Using online clustering tool e.g. [`pg_repack`](https://reorg.github.io/pg_repack/) to reorganize table
+1. Using online clustering tool e.g. [`pg_repack`](https://reorg.github.io/pg_repack/) to reorganize table
-- Put data with similar expired time under same table, and Drop the table if all rows are expired.
+2. Put data with similar expired time under same table, and Drop the table if all rows are expired.

 But I think this will increase complexity.

 See [The Internals of PostgreSQL - Chapter 5: Concurrency Control ](https://www.interdb.jp/pg/pgsql05.html#_5.5.) for more information about Snapshot Isolation in PostgreSQL.

+> 👍 **TimescaleDB** address this problem by directly drop chunks (PostgreSQL Table) to avoid vacuuming problem.
+See this talk for more information [Rearchitecting a SQL Database for Time-Series Data | TimescaleDB](https://youtu.be/eQKbbCg0NqE?t=867)

 :question: **Why I choose Redis ?**